SiwenW/EMOTIV-INSIGHT-EEG-CURSOR-CONTROL/README.md

 * **sample_code.png** contains screen shot of the program and cortex training profile
 * **Demo.mp4** is a demonstration of the program running in real time: Action push corresponds to move left; Action Neutral corresponds to stay in place.

+### Solution of some of the potential errors may occur:
+1. Error: Modulenotfounderror: "No module named websockets"
+   Solution: Install the websockets package in python.
+Google it if not familar with python install package process.
+2. Error: Invalid Profile Name
+   Solution: This is due to that I changed the predefined function "load_profile" in cortex.py.
+To fix the error, open cortex.py and find where the function is declared, change '1stTry' in params to your own profile name.
+Your profile name can be found in the EmotivBCI app.
+3. More to be updated

 ### Note from Author
 This project idea is inspired by the work from https://github.com/kevinjycui/EEG-Cursor-Control I got lots of help by looking at Kevin's code and implementation, and this helped me come up with my own style later on.